defineEditor/vde-dataset-viewer/README.md

 * Dynamic cell height
 * Automatic width estimation
 * Encoding control
-* Automatic updates

 ## Development
-To install the VDE Dataset Viewer, follow these steps:
+To develop the VDE Dataset Viewer, follow these steps:
 1. Clone the repository: `git clone https://github.com/defineEditor/vde-dataset-viewer.git`
 2. Navigate to the project directory: `cd vde-dataset-viewer`
 3. Install the dependencies: `npm install`
+4. Start the development mode: `npm run start`

 ## Testing
 The VDE Dataset Viewer uses Jest for testing.
 Tests are located in the `__tests__` folder.
 To run the tests, use: